North America Vacations

 Discover the geological treasures of the American Southwest exploring Grand Canyon, Zion and Bryce Canyon National Parks

 8 days / 7 nights

-Explore the wonders of three national parks: Grand Canyon, Zion and Bryce Canyon on this eight-day adventure through the American Southwest.
+Embark on a “wow-inducing” exploration of three incredible national parks.
+Spend eight days adventuring through the American Southwest exploring the Grand Canyon, Zion and Bryce Canyon.
 Discover your favorite vista from the South Rim as you hike down into the depths of the Grand Canyon via the South Kaibab trail.
 Photograph the dramatic scenery of sights like Horseshoe Bend and Antelope Canyon.
 Soak up the sorbet-colored, sandcastle-like spires and hoodoos of Bryce Canyon.
 Trek down the Narrows and peer beyond Angels Landing after a 1400 ft ascent in Zion National Park.
 This Southwest hiking adventure gets you intimately acquainted with three of America’s most stunningly beautiful national parks.

 More Reasons to go Exploring in Canyon Country

 Geologic wonders!
 Packed sandy dunes, ancient sea beds, and volcanic remnants are just a sampling.
 You'll discover various rock layers in the worlds most awe-inspiring geologic display.

 The star gazing: 7,500 stars and the bright Milky Way Galaxy are often bright enough to cast shadows at night.

 The colors: experience an ever-changing amber, orange, and red sandstone glow that amazes from sunrise to sunset.